Healing chronic wounds with advanced treatments

-The Wound Center is commited to providing quality care and is accreditated by the Undersea and Hyperbaric Medical Society (UHMS).
+The Wound Center is committed to providing quality care and is accredited by the Undersea and Hyperbaric Medical Society (UHMS).
 The center is only one of five wound care facilities in Maryland to receive this accreditation.

 Our specially trained, multidisciplinary team of general, vascular, podiatric, plastic and internal medicine surgeons, as well as nurses and educators first provide a complete assessment to identify the type and cause of your wound.
-Then they develop a customized treatment plan that may include:
+Then a customized treatment plan is developed that may include:

 - Debridement (removal of dead, damaged or infected tissue) and bandaging

 - Bioengineered skin application, to help heal difficult wounds in the leg and foot